Video Footage Database

 Depending on what is to be filmed/photographed, additional permissions must be obtained from our partners (airlines, DFS German Air Navigation Services, German Federal Police, customs, etc.).

 Media representatives can access the Visitors’ Terrace in Terminal 2 free of charge on presentation of a valid press pass.
-However, filming and photography are only possible during the terrace’s regular
+However, filming and photography are only possible during the terrace’s regular opening hours.

 In order to film for commercial productions, you must register with the Fraport press service and obtain written permission well in advance.
 Whether we can grant your request depends on the nature, scope and feasibility of the filming.
 We need the following information in order to review your request: